Departments, Schools and Institutes

 4442 Herzberg Laboratories

-Director: steven [dot] cookecarleton [dot] ca (Steven Cooke)
+Director: jesse [dot] vermairecarleton [dot] ca (Jesse Vermaire)

-The Institute of Environmental Science provides one of the top environmental science programs in the country; one that is flexible and broad-based, yet focused, leading to a high rate of success in graduate studies and employment in the public and private sectors.
+The Institute of Environmental and Integrated Sciences provides one of the top environmental science programs in the country; one that is flexible and broad-based, yet focused, leading to a high rate of success in graduate studies and employment in the public and private sectors.